Tommy Manzella: Colorado Rockies

 On December 13, 2012, Manzella signed a minor league deal with the Colorado Rockies.
-Manzella began the 2013 season with Colorado`s Triple-A affiliate Colorado Springs and appeared in 32 games, but was released after batting .190 in 32 games with no home runs and 10 RBIs.
+Manzella began the 2013 season with Colorado`s Triple-A affiliate Colorado Springs and appeared in 32 games, but was released on May 28 after batting .190 in 32 games with no home runs and 10 RBIs.

 Toronto Blue Jays

-The Blue Jays signed Manzella on June 4, 2013, and assigned him to their Double-A affiliate New Hampshire Fisher Cats.
+On June 4, 2013, Manzella signed a minor league contract with the Toronto Blue Jays, and assigned him to their Double-A affiliate New Hampshire Fisher Cats.
 He started for the Fisher Cats at third base on June 4.
 He was released on August 5.
 In 21 games with New Hampshire, he hit .265 with 10 RBI and 10 runs.

 Second stint with White Sox

-Manzella signed a minor league deal with the Chicago White Sox on August 12, 2013, and started at shortstop for the Double-A Birmingham Barons that night.
+On August 12, 2013, Manzella signed a minor league deal with the Chicago White Sox, and started at shortstop for the Double-A Birmingham Barons that night.
 On August 30, 2013, after batting .059 through 34 at bats, Manzella was released.

 Arizona Diamondbacks

-Manzella signed a minor league deal with the Arizona Diamondbacks in January 2014.
+On January 10, 2014, Manzella signed a minor league deal with the Arizona Diamondbacks.
+He was released on March 26.